Max Kepler Player Props: Twins vs. Orioles

 Max Kepler At The Plate

-- Kepler has picked up a hit in 47.2% of his 53 games this year, with multiple hits in 18.9% of those games.
+- Kepler has picked up a hit in 48.1% of his 54 games this year, with at least two hits in 20.4% of them.

-- Kepler has driven home a run in 17 games this season (32.1%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on one occasion..
+- Kepler has had an RBI in 17 games this season (31.5%), including seven multi-RBI outings (13.0%).
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 18 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.